Why China Matters

 China is important to Australia’s future.
 It is essential for Australia to get its relationship with the People’s Republic of China right.
 While public discourse in Australia on China is increasingly lively, it is critical to Australia’s future that it be better-informed.
 Australians know that the PRC is important to Australia, but many do not have a nuanced understanding of the reasons why nor do they fully appreciate the risks and opportunities involved in relations with the PRC.

-China Matters was established to stimulate a realistic and nuanced discussion of the PRC among Australian business, government and the security establishment, and advance sound policy.
+China Matters is an Australian policy institute established to stimulate a realistic and nuanced discussion of the PRC among Australian business, government and the security establishment, and advance sound policy.

 The goals of this high-profile and high-impact effort are to expand awareness and understanding, inform public and elite opinions, and recommend solid policy in Australia on the complexities, opportunities, and challenges of Australia’s relationship with the PRC.

 This is a discrete and unique effort, different from other China undertakings in Australia in that it is independent, is not tied to any institution, and is focused exclusively from a policy perspective on the rise of the People’s Republic of China and how it matters to Australia.

 We also think it is important to engage with people interested in the PRC aged 35 or under who are working in the public or private sector.
 This is achieved through our China Matters Young Professionals project.
 We also strive to support young aspiring Australian foreign policy experts through our 40-day internship program.

 China Matters hosts regular national meetings to bring together a diverse set of senior representatives from government, business and academia.
 We regularly engage with parliamentary representatives at our China Matters in Parliament forum.
 Our aim is to formulate recommendations to strengthen Australian policy toward the People’s Republic of China.
 Check out our Seventh National Meeting, held in the Utzon Room at the Sydney Opera House.

 China Matters board directors, advisory council and team members regularly publish commentary in Australian media which can be viewed on our public outreach page.
 China Matters does not have an institutional view.